cassandraoconnell/scss-grid-compatibility-mixins/README.md

-# SCSS mixins for CSS grid compatibility across the board (including IE11)
+# SCSS mixins for CSS grid compatibility across the board (including IE 10, 11, and Edge)

 ### CSS grid layout is great, but IE takes different syntax to make it work.
+(Edge is better, but still takes some finagling.)
 Here are some mixins that let you use the [universal "correct" syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) that works everywhere else.

 ### Grid Properties Supported:
 - display-grid: `@include display-grid;`